themadinventor/ida-xtensa/README.md

 # ida-xtensa
-This is a processor plugin for IDA, to support the Xtensa core found in Espressif ESP8266.
+This is a processor plugin for IDA 7.x, to support the Xtensa core found in Espressif ESP8266 and ESP32.
 It does not support other configurations of the Xtensa architecture, but that is probably (hopefully) easy to implement.